Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

 We also find that the dimensionful triplet scalar mass parameter $\mu_2$ yields potentially large and positive contribution through the term $\beta_{m_{\eta}^2}\sim +3\mu_2^2$ associated to the $\Omega$ scalar.
 For sufficiently large $\mu_2$ values, this positive contribution can exceed the negative ones from the fermions $\Sigma/F$, such that the dark $\mathbb{Z}_2$ symmetry is preserved up to the Planck scale, as shown by the red and green lines in Fig.~\ref{fig:z2parity-singlet-triplet}.

-In conclusion, we find that in the singlet-triplet scotogenic model the dark $\mathbb{Z}_2$ symmetry can remain exact all the way up to the Planck scale, even for sizeable Yukawa couplings, as long as $\mu_2$ is sufficiently large.
-It follows that in the revamped scenario, one can easily preserve the dark parity up to the Planck scale, even with large $Y_F$ values characterizing fermionic scotogenic dark-matter.\\
+It follows that in the revamped scenario, one can easily preserve the dark parity up to the Planck scale, even with large $Y_F$ values characterizing fermionic scotogenic dark-matter, as long as $\mu_2$ is sufficiently large.
+In conclusion, one finds that in the singlet-triplet scotogenic model the dark $\mathbb{Z}_2$ symmetry can remain exact all the way up to the Planck scale, even for sizable Yukawa couplings.\\